 Preface

-Many believe that there is no such thing as proof of God, and no rational reason to believe in Him – it’s all blind faith.
+Many believe that there is no proof God exists and that man is impotent to propose any without the buttress of faith.
 Many believe that God is a superstition which was acceptable among serious intellectuals a while ago, but that modern science has illuminated a universe which stands in no need of a creator.
+Contrary to this, God’s existence can be proven with even fewer assumptions than the enterprise of science relies upon.
+What follows is the strongest such proof, premise by premise, with responses to objections at each step.

 Proof